tmonk/stata-spp/content/Advanced Programming/_index.md

 ## 6.1 Macros {#s61}

 A macro is simply a name associated with some text.
-If you find yourself trying the same words over and over in Stata, a macro can probably help.
+If you find yourself typing the same words over and over in Stata, a macro can probably help.
 Macros can be local or global.
 Local macros are ephemeral.
 When you work with do-file editor, local macros are valid only in a single execution of commands in do-files or ado-files.
 Global macros are persisting.
 Once defined whether in do-file editor or in interactive command window, they persist until you delete them or the session is ended.

 A local macro is defined using the command `local name “text”` or `local name=expression`.
 You refer to a local macro using ``name’`.